garden-io/garden/docs/reference/action-types/Test/kubernetes-pod.md

 [spec](#spec) > cacheResult

-Set to false if you don't want the task's result to be cached.
-Use this if the task needs to be run any time your project (or one or more of the task's dependants) is deployed.
-Otherwise the task is only re-run when its version changes (i.e. the module or one of its dependencies is modified), or when you run `garden run`.
+Set to false if you don't want the Runs's result to be cached.
+Use this if the Run needs to be run any time your project (or one or more of the Run's dependants) is deployed.
+Otherwise the Run is only re-run when its version changes, or when you run `garden run`.

 | Type      | Default | Required |
 | --------- | ------- | -------- |